 Our directors are elected by a plurality of the votes of shares of common stock cast at the Annual Meeting.
-Ratification of the selection of Grant Thornton LLP as our independent auditors and approval of amendments to our Non-Employee Director Stock Option and Retainer Plan each require the affirmative vote of the majority of the shares of common stock cast upon the proposal at the Annual Meeting.
+Ratification of the selection of Grant Thornton LLP as our independent auditors requires the affirmative vote of the majority of the shares of common stock cast upon the proposal at the Annual Meeting.

 Generally, a broker non-vote occurs when a broker, bank or other nominee holding shares in "street name" for a beneficial owner does not vote the shares on a proposal because the broker, bank or other nominee does not have discretionary voting power with respect to that proposal and has not received voting instructions from the beneficial owner.
 A nominee is entitled to vote shares held for a beneficial owner on "routine" matters, such as the ratification of the selection of Grant Thornton LLP as our independent auditors, without instructions from the beneficial owner of those shares.
 However, absent instructions from the beneficial owner of such shares, a nominee is not entitled to vote shares held for a beneficial owner on certain "non-routine" matters.
-It is our understanding that the election of our directors and the approval of amendments to our Non-Employee Director Stock Option and Retainer Plan will be treated as non-routine matters.
+It is our understanding that the election of our directors will be treated as non-routine matters.